AUTHORS LAB: The best way to get your book written, once and for all

 When does the cohort meet?
 There are at least four different ways that the cohort meets.

-The cohort also gathers monthly on a weekday evening, usually held in the fourth week of the month.
+The cohorts also gather monthly on a weekday evening, usually held in the fourth week of the month.
 This optional gathering is a working social, and includes both substantive content and cohort-building.

 Authors Lab members are also placed into a sub-cohort of three or four writers, who will meet in person and virtually as they see fit.
 Finally, there is a Facebook-style chat board where you can interact with the cohort and faculty online.

-What are the classes like?
-During the year you will take 12 classes with your cohort, 12 hours of electives from Charlotte Lit’s course catalog.
-The cohort classes are MFA-caliber craft classes, designed to dramatically improve your writing skills, taught by some of the area’s best teachers.
+What are the Year One classes like?
+During the year you will take 12 classes with your cohort, and 10 hours of electives from Charlotte Lit’s course catalog.
+The cohort classes are MFA-caliber craft classes, held in the mornings on the second Saturdays, are designed to dramatically improve your writing skills, taught by some of the area’s best teachers.
+In the afternoons, you’ll do guided writing activities that allow you to practice the skills just learned, in scenes from your book.

 What if I can’t attend some of the classes?
 Because conflicts are inevitable, we expect each writer to attend at least eight of the 12 weekend classes.
-Class materials will be available for those who cannot attend a session in person.
+Class materials and audio recordings will be available for those who cannot attend a session in person.

 How much does it cost?
-Everything described here—12 classes, 12 hours of electives, the cohort activities, and 12 months of coaching—is just $275 per month in 2019; plus Charlotte Lit membership, which starts at $75/year or $7/month.
+Everything described here is just $295 per month in 2020 and 2021; plus Charlotte Lit membership, which starts at $75/year or $7/month.

 If I change my mind, can I drop out?
-Because the cohort experience depends on everyone’s active participation, and because there are only 12 spaces available, we require that you commit to the entire year.
+Because the cohort experience depends on everyone’s active participation, and because there are only 12 spaces available, we require that you commit to a full year at the beginning of Year One and again at Year Two.

 Who is running the program?
 Paul Reali and Kathie Collins, co-founders of Charlotte Lit, are the program leads.
 Their bios can be found here.